 - Working with governmental organizations to secure funding and support for necessary health services

-Beyond educational requirements, public health nurses must be licensed as registered nurses.
-Nurses with master’s degrees can also pursue additional certifications, such as a certification in public health (CPH).
+Beyond educational requirements, the requirements to become a public health nurse include becoming a licensed registered nurse.
+Nurses with master’s degrees can also pursue additional credentials, such as a certification in public health (CPH).

 Studying for these degree programs and certifications can provide public health nurses with the skills they need for success, including the following:

-University of Nevada, Reno’s online Master of Public Health program can help individuals gain these skills, along with the knowledge and educational background needed to excel in a public health nurse role.
+University of Nevada, Reno’s online Master of Public Health in Public Health Practice program is designed to help students gain these skills, along with the knowledge and educational background to excel in a public health nurse role.
 Students take courses in subjects such as public health policy, health informatics, epidemiology, and social and behavioral health, preparing them to enter various public health settings.

 Public Health Nurse Salary

 Public health nurses have the opportunity to work in a rewarding field while earning competitive salaries.
-While salary ranges for public health professionals differ from other clinical positions, different factors — education level, experience, location — can influence salaries.
+While salary ranges for public health professionals differ from other clinical positions, factors such as education level, experience and location can influence salaries.

-PayScale reports that public health nurses at the U.S. Department of Public Health reported the highest salaries, and those with more experience can earn salaries 13% higher than those in the beginning or middle of their careers.
+PayScale also reports that public health RNs with more experience can earn salaries 13% higher than those in the beginning or middle of their careers.
 Skills in areas such as pediatrics, health education and case management can also contribute to higher salaries for public health nurses.

 Build an Advanced Career in Public Health Nursing

-University of Nevada, Reno’s online Master of Public Health program is designed to prepare students for rewarding careers in their chosen field.
-Guided by a comprehensive curriculum, students develop research-based knowledge of public health, policy, and practice.
+University of Nevada, Reno’s online Master of Public Health in Public Health Practice is designed to prepare students for rewarding careers in their chosen field.
+Guided by a comprehensive curriculum, students develop research-based knowledge of public health, policy and practice.
 Whether you’re interested in working with a government entity, a nonprofit organization or an educational institution, you’ll have the skills to make an impact in your community.

-Learning more about how the University’s online Master of Public Health degree can help you reach your career goals.
+Learning more about how the University’s online Master of Public Health in Public Health Practice can help advance your career.